googlemaps/js-adv-markers-utils/README.md

 The `@googlemaps/adv-markers-utils` package is a library to simplify common patterns for using [Advanced Markers](https://developers.google.com/maps/documentation/javascript/advanced-markers/overview) in the Maps JavaScript API.

-It combines all features from the `google.maps.marker.AdvancedMarkerView` and `google.maps.marker.PinView` classes into a single interface and adds some useful features like automatic color selection, handling for icon-fonts, and automatic handling of small to medium datasets.
+It combines all features from the `google.maps.marker.AdvancedMarkerElement` and `google.maps.marker.PinElement` classes into a single interface and adds some useful features like automatic color selection, handling for icon-fonts, and automatic handling of small to medium datasets.